nozavroni/csvelte/docs/users_guide/streams.rst

 .. [#] PHP defines stream wrappers as "additional code which tells the stream how to handle specific protocols/encodings".
 See `PHP streams documentation`_ for a more complete description.
 .. [#] File access mode strings are a short (typically 1-3 characters) string containing very concise instructions about how a file or stream should be opened.
 See `fopen file modes`_ for a more detailed explanation.
 .. [#] Standard input and standard output are preconnected I/O channels, input typically being a data stream going into a program from the user and output being the stream where a program writes its output.
 See `standard streams`_ Wikipedia page for more on stdin/stdout.
-.. [#] See :php:meth:`SplFileObject::getType()` for how to determine whether :php:class:`SplFileObject` represents a file or a directory -- http://php.net/manual/en/splfileinfo.gettype.php